Legal requirements for afforestation

 Licence applications & public consultation

 Where a person is dissatisfied with a decision made by the Department, s/he may appeal to the Forestry Appeals Committee (FAC) against the decision.
-An appeal may be made to the FAC within 28 days from the date of the notification of the decision of the Department.
-The appeal must include the facts and contentions upon which the appellant intends to rely together with any documentary evidence submitted in support of the appeal.
+Appeals to the FAC must be made in writing to:

 - Forestry Appeals Committee, Kilminchy Court, Portlaoise, Co Laois, R32 DTW5.
 Tel.
 057-8631900